First Aid

 First Aid Kits

-The minimum requirements of the workplace first aid kits and the type, number, and size of workplace first aid kits must meet the requirements of CSA Standard Z1220-17 – First Aid Kits for the Workplace.
+A first aid kit is a container containing certain supplies.
+[OHS General Regs., S. 9.1(1)(e)] The minimum requirements of the workplace first aid kits and the type, number, and size of workplace first aid kits must meet the requirements of CSA Standard Z1220-17 – First Aid Kits for the Workplace.
 [OHS General Regs., S. 9.11 (3)]

-First aid kits classification:
+Workplace first aid kits classification:

 Type Description Size